 One way to deal with the blue-light issue is to simply stick to a cut-off time when you put your gadgets away, such as an hour or two before bedtime.
 If you absolutely can’t take your eyes off the screen, then at least be sure to use a device that reduces your exposure to blue light.
 Apple's Night Shift feature for iOS is a good example of this.
 You can schedule it to automatically shift the display to the warmer end of the color spectrum.
 Most Android phones also have this option in their settings, called "Night Light."

 It can be tempting to turn your bedroom into a multi-activity zone where you watch TV, work on your computer, or play with your pets.
 But let's focus on what's really important: your sleep quality.

 It's important to keep your bed as comfortable as possible.
 Boll and Branch sheets will help you keep a comfortable temperature while you sleep.
-They are 100 percent organic cotton and chemical free, which will also help with allergies.
-Click here to get $50 off your first order and free shipping.
+They are 100 percent organic cotton and chemical-free, which will also help with allergies.

 Set yourself up for success by removing the TV, making sure you have a comfortable mattress and pillow, and installing light-blocking curtains so outside lights don't keep you up.
 Avoid bright night lights or clocks that glow too vividly on your nightstand.
 Schedule quiet hours on your phone if you keep it near your bed.